MichaelVelarde/briefcase/README.md

       accurate tracking of employees, production, sales, machine maintenance, and additional expenses for the mineral processing company Caroco GEMA.
 Additionally, implemented a monthly summary section to provide a comprehensive overview of all expenses and earnings.

+4. **Electron Application for Point of Sale | Typica Bolivia**
+    - *Folder:* `typica-app

+    - Developed an Electron application with React and Firebase to streamline sales operations for a prominent coffee restaurant in
+     Bolivia.
+The system manages customers, employees, products, inventory, sales, and active orders, while generating daily or monthly summaries.
+Integrated printer support for ticket and report printing

 ## How to Access Projects
 To access a specific project: